SchoolsFirst Federal Credit Union: History

 SchoolsFirst FCU was founded in 1934 by a group of 126 school employees.
 They pooled $1,200 and established Orange County Teachers Credit Union with a California state charter.
 A switch to a federal charter in 1985 added Federal to its name.

-At the end of 2017, SchoolsFirst FCU reported $14.12 billion in assets, making it the fifth-largest credit union in the United States by asset size.
-Net income for that year was $119.06 million, and total capital $1.63 billion.
-Their 11.11% capital to asset ratio is one of the best in the U.S. banking industry.
 They reported having over 800,000 members in 2019.

 As of December 31, 2022, its asset size has grown to $26.9 billion, capital to asset ratio of 9.87%, and the total membership has increased to 1.2 million.

-Merger with Schools Financial Credit Union

-The merger was official on January 1, 2020, with the integration of both credit unions data occurring on November 1, 2020.

 In early 2019, SchoolsFirst and Schools Financial announced plans to merge, pending regulatory and member approval.
 Both credit unions stated that no branches or employees would be closed or laid off as a result of the merger.
-The merger would combine assets and members, totaling $17.1 billion in assets and over one million members, per their respective announcements.
-The merged credit union operates under the name and charter of SchoolsFirst Federal Credit Union, effective January 1, 2020.

-Products and services

-SchoolsFirst offers their services through their 70 Branches and 28,000 Fee free ATMs in COOP Financial Services Network.
+SchoolsFirst offers their services through their 70 Branches.

-According to a recent report from the Credit Union National Association (CUNA), SchoolsFirst FCU provided more than an estimated $232 million in direct financial benefits to their Members in 2020, resulting in a savings of $470 for each Member households.

-During the financial hardship created by COVID-19 and wildfires, SchoolsFirst FCU reversed $4 Million in Fees and gave $1.28 Billion in loan assistance.

-Recognition

 They were voted Best Credit Union in Orange County, California, in 2020 by the Orange County Register and LA Times Reader's Choice.